Background Tasks

 When a push expires, the password (payload) is deleted immediately from the database.
-What remains is the push record with its metadata (expire settings) and the views that this push received.
+What remains is the push record with its metadata (expire settings) and the audit logs for this push.

 The following background tasks help in expiring pushes and deleting old records that are no longer needed.